equinor/appsec-fundamentals-authn-authz-cs/ex-12/doc/cli_app_code.md

 ## Configuration

 In order to make the app run we need to prepare to sets of configuration.
-We need to create an Azure AD object representing the client and we need to create some environment config driving the app.
+We need to create an Microsoft Entra ID object representing the client and we need to create some environment config driving the app.

-### Azure AD
+### Microsoft Entra ID

 Steps:

-* Create a new Azure AD App Registration for the CLI app
+* Create a new Microsoft Entra ID App Registration for the CLI app
   * Hint: Remember to active the Application Developer role in PM
 * Important parameters
   * Name: **(initial)-appsec-course-cli**